Repairing a large hole in a fiberglass boat is something anyone can do, as long as you have the right tools, preparation, and method.

 Preparing Your Boat for Launch

-After a high-quality fiberglass repair, your watercraft is ready to cruise calm bays or conquer ocean waves once again!
+After a high-quality fiberglass repair, your boat is ready to get going once again!
 Just make sure to:

 - Thoroughly inspect the repair